GordonQuach/Engineering-Programming-Projects/README.md

 * Energy Efficient Stove (Food Energy Calculator.py)

-In Engineering 120 Introduction to Engineering, I was tasked with a group to design a stove to minimize energy usage and emission output.
+In Engineering 120 Introduction to Engineering, I was tasked with a group to design a stove to minimize energy usage and emission output intended for those living in developing nations.
 I wrote a program in Python to calculate the energy required to cook a meal with inputs from the ingredients' specific heat capacities and densities.

 * Autonomous Collision Avoidance Car (Car_Test.ino)